Of all the silly urban legends …

 In any event, if you are running that marathon, your own body has thirst sensors which work quite well and will encourage you to replace some, but not all, of your body water losses.
 If you develop heat stroke, it is mostly because you could not get rid of the excess heat, not because you became seriously dehydrated.

+What are those rare scenarios where extra water consumption might be of help?
 If you are in a developing country with no access to medical care, and ill with severe diarrhea, then drinking beyond normal thirst may be beneficial in the short term.
 This is called oral rehydration and should not apply to most of us.
+If you have kidney stones, then a modest increase in water consumption might reduce, but not eliminate, the risk of recurrent stones.
+Here, we’re talking about two to three 8 oz glasses of water daily, not a huge increase.

 In conclusion, there are essentially no health benefits to drinking liquids beyond what normal thirst dictates.
 In certain conditions, it can be hazardous to do so.
 There is no hard and fast rule about eight glasses of water per day.
 That is just made-up nonsense.
 Mild dehydration during exercise is normal and safe.
 Folks should simply rely on their thirst instincts and drink water only when thirsty.